def-gthill/lexurgy/doc/source/sc-dsl.rst

 It's a good idea to do all the sound changes in phonetic notation (e.g. IPA).
 But you probably do most of the work for your languages in their romanization systems.
-You can define romanization rules at the beginning and end of any sound change applier, but Lexurgy SC supports specific notation for it so your intention is clear.
+You can define romanization rules at the beginning and end of any sound change applier, but Lexurgy supports specific notation for it so your intention is clear.

 Just define a special rule at the beginning with the name "Deromanizer" and another rule at the end with the name "Romanizer".
-Like any rule, the expressions within the romanization rules are applied simultaneously, and earlier rules take precedence over later ones.

-Some features, like matrices, aren't allowed in the input to the deromanizer or the output of the romanizer, since they operate on sounds, not letters.
+Like any rule, romanizers and deromanizers can have both sequential subrules (separated by ``Then:``) and simultaneous subrules.

+The first sequential subrule of a deromanizer takes in *romanized* words, rather than phonetic representations.
+Romanized words are just plain text, and have no sense of any symbol, feature, or diacritic declarations you've defined.
+That way, you don't have to worry about your romanization system being compatible with your symbol declarations.
+You can use structural rules like alternative lists on the old side of the rule, but not classes or features.
+The remaining sequential subrules, however, are just ordinary rules, and can use all the normal Lexurgy features (except propagation and rule filters, which can't be applied to subrules).

+The reverse is true of romanizers; the *last* sequential subrule *produces* romanized words, so the above restrictions apply to the *new* side.
+Again, the remaining sequential subrules are just ordinary rules.

+..
+TODO examples

 .. _sc-intermediate-romanizers: